-Whether you’re adding a second family room, a guest area or enlarging the kitchen, having extra square footage in your house is sure to be convenient.
-Just remember to think over the heating and cooling needs of the new room.
+Whether you’re putting on a second family room, a guest area or enlarging the kitchen, having extra square footage in your residence is sure to be handy.
+Just keep in mind you need to think over the heating and cooling needs of the new area.
 One of those considerations should incorporate whether you should upgrade your HVAC system for a home addition in Cocoa.
 Our guide will help you as you get started with the process.

 Option 1: No Upgrade Required

-If the home addition calls for expanding a space rather than putting on completely new rooms, you may not need to enhance the HVAC system at all.
+If the home addition includes growing an area rather than building completely new rooms, you may not need to enhance the HVAC system at all.
 This is most likely the situation if your heating and cooling equipment was too large to begin with.
-Get a load calculation from a professional technician, such as one from Service Experts Heating & Air Conditioning by calling 321-428-7635.
-This will figure out if your existing HVAC setup can take on the upgrades you’ve made to your house.
+Get a load calculation from a professional technician, for example one from Service Experts Heating & Air Conditioning by calling 321-428-7635.
+This will figure out if your existing HVAC setup can manage the upgrades you’ve made to your house.

 Option 2: Upgrade Your HVAC System

-Please note that, in addition to ductwork or water piping, you could also have to install HVAC equipment to manage the bigger load.
-The ensuing increase in electricity consumption may even call for a new electrical panel.
-If your heating and cooling system needs to be replaced soon, this may be a good option.
+Please note that, in addition to ductwork or water piping, you might also have to install HVAC equipment to manage the increased load.
+The ensuing increase in electricity consumption may even need a new electrical panel.
+If your heating and cooling system requires a replacement soon, this may be a good solution.

-Rather than installing a new unit to cover the additional square footage, you can put in an independent one.
+Rather than getting a new unit to manage the added square footage, you can put in an independent one.
 Ductless mini-splits are great for this.
 They consist of two parts.
 There’s a condensing unit that is placed on a slab outdoors, akin to an air conditioner.
-Then there’s the compact indoor blower that mounts on the ceiling or wall.
+Then there’s the compact indoor blower that mounts against the ceiling or wall.

 Like a central heat pump, mini-split HVAC systems provide both heating and cooling for all-season comfort from a single piece of equipment.